 It’s that time of year again when you are almost guaranteed to go home, see your parents and grandparents and consequently get plied with alcohol, chocolate, rich gravy, and every single roast vegetable your little heart could desire.
 Even the good sprouts come with bacon…

-So for those of you that are planning on diving right in to this and fixing this on the other side, this post probably isn’t for you.
-For those of you who want some relatively light hearted (and some serious-ish) fitness tips for the winter season, lets get started.
+So for those of you that are planning on diving right in and fixing this on the other side, this post probably isn’t for you.
+For those of you who want some relatively light-hearted (and some serious-ish) fitness tips for the winter season, let's get started.

 Fact: traditional fitness regimes are pretty much out of the window for a fortnight

 With gyms being closed (because let's face it, everyone needs a few days off), the roads being icy or just downright unpleasant, and most people being away from their usual homes or having family over, your fitness regime is unlikely to be the same as the rest of the year.
 This being the case, 4 mornings in the gym per week plus a run isn’t going to be easy!

 So, how do we go about making the best of the otherwise decadent period?
 We’re going to have to be a bit creative with both our diets and exercise regimes.
 Let’s address the exercise options first:

 Suggestion 1: Make the most of the ‘family walk’

 Almost every family together at Christmas ends up suggesting that everyone gets out on a walk to ‘burn off that [insert meal here]’.
 Whilst generally if you’re bringing Grandma along, it's not the fastest pace in the world, this shouldn’t stop you from making the most of the opportunity to get some extra calories burned.
 A couple of ways of maximising the value are: